Maneno7/Ecommerce-platform/README.md

 http://localhost/ecommerce-project/

-Team Members & Responsibilities
+MEMBERS AND THEIR CONTRIBUTIONS

-Nimrod – Database, User Admin, Checkout
+1.Nimrod – Database, User Admin, Checkout

-Talia – Product Management (Catalog & Inventory)
+2.Talia – Product Management (Catalog & Inventory)

-Victor – Cart System, Search & Filters
+3.Victor – Cart System, Search & Filters

-Joyce – Order Management (Tracking & Processing)
+4.Joyce – Order Management (Tracking & Processing)

-Challenges & Solutions
+CHALLENGES EXPERIENCED AND SOLUTIONS USED

-Issue: Large images were being cropped when resized.
+Issue:Large images were being cropped when resized.
 Solution: Adjusted CSS styles and used object-fit: contain.

 Issue: GitHub collaboration was new for some members.
 Solution: Followed a step-by-step guide on Git workflow.

-Future Enhancements
+FUTURE IMPLEMENTATIONS

-Implementing a payment gateway for online transactions.
+1.Implementing a payment gateway for online transactions.

-Adding user reviews & ratings for products.
+2.Adding user reviews & ratings for products.

-Enhancing the UI/UX design with a modern layout.
+3.Enhancing the UI/UX design with a modern layout.